kguidonimartins/minimalTemplate/README.md

     ## │   └── supp
     ## │       └── README.md
     ## └── todo.txt

+You can use the various README files distributed by the subdirectories to explain what these folders contain.

 Open the `main_script.Rmd` file and press the `Knit` button.